CorrieV/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for the Data Scientists Toolbox course
+Repository for the Data Scientists Toolbox course. cool.